microsoft/DeepSpeed/blogs/comm-opt/README.md

 Let's first start with a real scenario that we used Sequence-Parallelism to improve the training efficiency.
 When training a 7B dense model, using SP-2 and sequence-length 8K, we see some convergence issue that happens in relatively long run after more than 10K training steps.
 By further debugging this, we realized that gradients and parameter norms don't match between SP-1 and SP-2.
 Next, we dive into the solutions applied to matching the accuracy between these two experiments.

 By using sequence-parallelism (SP), we partition the tokens by the SP size, and combine them when computing the attention-scores.
-Thus, all of the transformer operations only work on part of the data, except for the attention that the heads are scattered and we combine all tokens for each portion of heads using all-to-all communication.
-However, when computing the gradinets for each parameter in the backward, we need to combine them between the SP ranks, since they are only partially computed with 1/SP of the data (as shown in Fig 2).
-This is due to the fact that loss computation (cross-entropy) has to consider all tokens before propagting the loss back into the network.
+Thus, all of the transformer operations only work on part of the data, except for the attention that the heads are scattered and we combine all tokens using all-to-all communication.
+On the backward path though, the gradinet of each parameter needs to combine them between the SP ranks, since they are only partially computed with 1/SP of the data (as shown in Fig 2).
+This is due to the fact that loss function (cross-entropy) is computed over all tokens before backpropagting the loss back into the network.

 Fig 2 shows illustrates the difference between a SP-1 and SP-2 gradinent computatuion.
-As we see, we only compute half of the dot-product for SP-2 compared to SP-1.
-Therefore, we need to reduce these two on the SP-group before averaging the gradients across the data-parallel group.
-To fix the difference in gradient norm, we scale down the total world-size by the SP size, and then we can match the gradient norms
+As we see, the dot-product computation is divided between SP ranks for the SP-2 case.
+Therefore, we need to reduce the GeMM's output across the SP-group before averaging the gradients for the data-parallel group.
+To fix the difference in gradient norm, we scale down the total world-size by the SP size, and then we can match the gradient norms.

 <div align="center">
   <img src="assets/images/sp+fp.png" alt="" width=400/><br>